Iraq–Mexico relations: Scholarships

 Each year, the Mexican government, through the Secretariat of Foreign Affairs, has granted scholarships to Iraqi nationals to carry out specialty studies such as master's degrees, doctorates, doctoral research or postdoctoral stays, and in addition, they may also take Spanish language and Mexican culture studies for six months at the National Autonomous University of Mexico, Teaching Center for Foreigners.

 Trade

-In 2018, trade between Iraq and Mexico totaled US$21.8 million.
-Iraq's main exports to Mexico include: molded parts, anaerobic adhesives, automobile moldings and tubing.
-Mexico's main exports to Iraq include: hot-rolled pipes, compressed refrigeration units, malt beer, intubation tubes and valves.
-In 2017, 15 Mexican companies operated in Iraq and are engaged in the manufacture and distribution of oil pipelines, commercialization of machinery and agricultural implementations; and the sale of medical equipment and medicines.
+In 2023, trade between Iraq and Mexico totaled US$80.5 million.
+Iraq's main exports to Mexico include: felt tip pens and markers.
+Mexico's main exports to Iraq include: valves and pipes, pumps for liquid, telephones and mobile phones, machinery and mechanical appliances, tubes and pipes of iron or steel, chemical based products, pepper, vegetables, citrus, and alcohol.